Knights and dragons castles

 ‘An amazing place for kids who suddenly can see what a *real* castle looks like and imagine themselves into a suit of armour for the day.
 There's a reason Bodiam has inspired so many storybook castles.’

-- Richard D, on our Special Places app
+- Richard D, visitor

 When it comes to fairy-tale castles Bodiam ticks all the boxes.
 It’s stuffed with spiral staircases, battlements, towers and windows where arrows were once fired.
 Indeed a real knight once called this castle his home.